gcallah/BookReviews/pilkington.md

 The correct argument against the 10-hour clock is that the French revolutionaries had been hypnotized by the fact that they counted in base-10 into thinking that measuring everything in multiples of ten was somehow more rational than any other multipler, such as 12 or 24.
-And therefore there was no reason to do away with dividing the day into 24 hours: no division is more rational than any other, and so it is more sensible to use the conventional divisor, and not disrupt everyone's time keeping to switch to a different, and equally arbitrary, divisor.
+And therefore there was no reason to do away with dividing the day into 24 hours: it is more sensible to use the conventional divisor, and not disrupt everyone's time keeping to switch to a different, and equally arbitrary, divisor.
+And, in fact, dividing the day into 24 equal periods was a result of the spread of mechanical clocks: that division was itself a fitting of our lived experience into the requirements of a machine.

-Certainly, our lived reality tells us that some part of each day is dark, and some part is light.
-But nothing about our lived reality demands that we divide each day into 24 hours.
-In Japan, for instance, the day and the night were each divided into six "hours."
-In Muslim countries, the main divisions of the day are the times of the five daily prayers.
-In ancient India, the day was divided into eigth *prahars*.
-And in medieval Europe, monasteries divided the day by the eight times of prayer: Matins, Lauds, Prime, Terce, Sext, None, Vespers, and Compline.
-These traditional divisions were, in fact, more in tune with our lived reality, as they typically varied these divisions as the daylight period grew shorter or longer.
-It was only with the widespread usage of mechanical clocks that the idea of dividing the day into 24 equal periods became common: that division was itself a fitting of our lived experience into the requirements of a machine.

 PP also makes a questionable claim about classical metaphysics:
 "There are many variants of the classic metaphysic, from Platonism to Aristotelianism and everything